Registrar Home | Registrar Search:

 Credit cannot also be received for 15.872

 Workshops focus on two models: the dynamics of service quality within a firm; and industry dynamics (particularly investment cycles and bubbles), including the energy and housing markets.
 Emphasis on formulation, analysis, use, and decision-making.
 Develops modeling skills.
-Restricted to Executive MBA and Sloan Fellows students.
+Restricted to Executive MBA and Sloan Fellow MBA students.

 J. Sterman, R. Nachtrieb